Markus Gabriel: Physicalism

+Opinion about COVID-19

 In an April 2020 interview he called European measures against COVID-19 unjustified and a step towards cyber dictatorship, saying the use of health apps was a Chinese or North Korean strategy.
 He said the coronavirus crisis called into question the idea that only scientific and technical progress could lead to human and moral progress.
 He said there was a paradox of virocracy, to save lives one replaced democracy by virocracy.